 Procedures for documenting the deputy's initial call for service and/or actions taken by law enforcement personnel will be in compliance with established log entry procedures.
+If a deputy determines the individual does not meet 5150 W&I criteria for a hold, but the individual is interested in voluntarily seeking treatment, the deputy's transport shall be documented in a miscellaneous incident report or an arrest/juvenile contact report.

 Suicide Attempts